huriyilmaz/visualstudio-docs.tr-tr/docs/vs-2015/ide/extending-javascript-intellisense.md

     ```

-2. DemoLib.
-IntelliSense. js ' ye aşağıdaki kodu ekleyin.
+2. demoLib.intellisense.js için aşağıdaki kodu ekleyin.

     ```javascript
     intellisense.annotate(someFunc, function (a) {